- Courses Courses

 After they complete their residency, applicants can seek certification from the American Board of Obstetrics and Gynecology.
 Applicants can choose a specialized area to become certified in, which include maternal-fetal medicine, reproductive endocrinology and infertility, female pelvic medicine or gynecologic oncology.
 To become certified, applicants must pass a written and oral examination.
 Applicants must take recertification exams every six years.

 During medical school or while completing their residency, students can partake in workshops or conferences to learn directly from experts in the field.
 These meetings can be found at a campus lecture hall or at a large meeting facility on behalf of a medical school or professional OB/GYN organization.
 Many physicians, including OB/GYNs, travel to conferences where they discuss recent research advancements and other current issues facing health care providers and patients.

+Half-day workshops are common on university campuses.
+These sessions are held on behalf of the school's medical department and feature renowned speakers.
+Attendees can learn about delivery techniques, fetal monitoring and surgical obstetrics.
 Medical schools and professional organizations host annual conferences or meetings that are 3-4 days long.
 Lectures focus on evaluating pelvic pain in patients, managing pregnancy complications and diagnosing gynecologic tumors.
 Certain conferences can qualify for continuing education credit hours.

 If OB/GYNs don't join a group practice after they have completed their residency program, they can partake in fellowships to become specialized teachers or researchers.
 These fellowships take 2-4 years to complete.
 Some areas of specialty include gynecology oncology, reproductive endocrinology or maternal fetal medicine.